 Model streaming

 Instance streaming dynamically loads and unloads Models on a player's device as their character explores the 3D world.
 With streaming enabled, you can specify the way each model should be treated under streaming behavior.
 For example, a model set to Persistent will never stream out, or a model set to Atomic will stream in and out as a single unit with all of its descendants.
+For more information, see per-model streaming controls.

 Upload models

-When you upload or import a .gltf, .fbx and .obj model file to the cloud using the 3D Importer, Roblox represents it as a cloud-based asset with a unique corresponding ID.
-This cloud-based asset system allows you to store models through Roblox and reuse them across the platform in various contexts without maintaining local copies as part of each saved Studio experience.
+When you upload or import a .gltf, .fbx and .obj model file to the cloud using the Importer, Roblox represents it as a cloud-based asset with a unique corresponding ID.
+This cloud-based asset system allows you to store models through Roblox and reuse them across the platform in various contexts without maintaining local copies as part of each saved Studio game.

 To upload a model you made in Studio: